We tried the best catnip toys – here are 6 that are worth your money

 Other catnip toys to consider

 Chilli and Nala loved playing with Multipet's Lamb Chop Cat Wand and had a blast chasing it around the house.
-The wand is filled with little beads, and the noise they make really grabs your cat's attention.
+The wand is filled with little beads, which makes an attention-grabbing noise your cat won't be able to resist.
 The string is the perfect length, and the fluffy, catnip-filled lamb bounces playfully on the other end.

 However, when Chilli was playing with it, he started sneezing, and I eventually realized that it was because the fur comes off when it's bitten.
-It's a real shame because this would have been the number one catnip toy.
+It's a real shame because this would have been the number one catnip toy, but it didn't pass our safety check.

 Chilli playing with Multipet's Lamb Chop Cat Wand w/ Refillable Catnip and a product image from the website